open-feature/dotnet-sdk-contrib/src/OpenFeature.Contrib.Providers.Flagd/README.md

 ### Configuring the FlagdProvider

-The URI of the flagd server to which the `FlagdProvider` connects to can either be passed directly to the constructor, or be configured using the following environment variables:
+The URI of the flagd server to which the `flagd Provider` connects to can either be passed directly to the constructor, or be configured using the following environment variables:

 | Option name           | Environment variable name       | Type    | Default   | Values        |
 | --------------------- | ------------------------------- | ------- | --------- | ------------- |